-Final data for an EM survey and rock chip assays from the area around the Coronation Mine 800 metres north of the Commonwealth Mine have been recently received and interpretation is in progress.
-In addition the results of an IP survey over the Commonwealth Mine have been received.
-The results of all of this work will be integrated to define further drill targets.
+Impact has recently completed a further two weeks of field work at the Commonwealth project.
+A total of 450 soil and rock chip samples have been taken over the area between Commonwealth and Coronation and samples have been submitted to the laboratory for analysis.
+Results are expected in about four weeks.
+The results of an IP survey over the Commonwealth Mine have also recently been received and are being interpreted.

+The results of all of this work will be integrated to define further drill targets for drilling in the next Quarter.
 Drilling to define an Inferred Resource between Commonwealth Mine and Commonwealth South is also planned.

-Figure 2.
+Figure 3.
 Location of the Commonwealth Project and Location of Major Mines and Deposits in the Lachlan fold Belt of New South Wales.